pseudocodeio/pseudocode/README.md

 ### Drawing shapes

-Draw a circle/square/rectangle/oval
+You can draw multiple shapes including circles, squares, rectangles, and ovals.
+In addition, the many attributes of these shapes can be changed according to your preference.

 ```
 draw a circle
+draw a square
 ```

 ** put an image of a circle**

-You can position this circle
+You can position these shapes

 ```
 draw a circle at 100 100
 draw a circlea at the center
 ```

-Its attributes are width, height, radius, size, diameter
+Their attributes are width, height, radius, size, diameter

 ```
 draw a circle at 100 100 with a radius of 50
 draw a square at 100 100 with a width of 50 and height of 50
 ```

-You can color the shape
+You can color shapes

 ```
 draw a red circle
+draw a green rectangle
 ```

 ### Drawing images

-You can draw an image by giving a url or file path
+You can draw images by giving a url or file path

 ```
 draw an image "URL"